KeananMNR/flask-blog-starter/README.md

 ## Implementation notes

 Tags are read from the post title and content.
 In order to add a tag to your post use '#' followed by the tag name e.g #tagName.
 Tags can be removed and added to existing posts through the edit function.

+Filter using the tag name without the '#'.
+You can filter by multiple tags e.g tagOne tagTwo (tag names should be space separated).
+This will retrieve posts that have at least one of the tags entered.

 ## Get started